chrischow/booknuggets/_posts/2020-01-01-2019_21-the-art-of-data-science.md

 ---
 layout: post
-title: "The Art of Data Science: A Guide for Anyone Who Works with Data "
+title: "The Art of Data Science: A Guide for Anyone Who Works with Data"
 image: "2019-21.jpg"
+tags: [data]
 ---

 The Epicycle of Analysis: